-The LT8650S-1 is in shutdown when both EN/UV pins are low and active when either pin is high.
-The rising threshold of the EN/UV comparator is 0.74V, with 30mV of hysteresis.
-The EN/UV pins can be tied to $V{\rm IN}$ if the shutdown feature is not used, or tied to a logic level if shutdown control is required.
+The LT8653S is in shutdown when the EN/UV pin is low and active when it is high.
+The falling threshold of the EN/UV comparator is 0.74V, with 30mV of hysteresis.
+The EN/UV pin can be tied to V{IN} if the shutdown feature is not used, or tied to a logic level if shutdown control is required.

-Adding a resistor divider from V{IN} to EN/UV programs the LT8650S-1 to operate only when V{IN} is above a desired voltage (see the Block Diagram).
-Typically, this threshold, V{IN(EN)}, is used in situations where the input supply is current limited, or has a relatively high source resistance.
+Adding a resistor divider from V{IN} to EN/UV programs the LT8653S to operate only when V{IN} is above a desired voltage (see the Block Diagram).
+Typically, this threshold, $V{IN(EN)}$, is used in situations where the input supply is current limited, or has a relatively high source resistance.
 A switching regulator draws constant power from the source, so source current increases as source voltage drops.
 This looks like a negative resistance load to the source and can cause the source to current limit or latch low under low source voltage conditions.
 The $V{IN(EN)}$ threshold prevents the regulator from operating at source voltages where the problems might occur.
-This threshold can be adjusted by setting the values R5 and R6 (R7 and R8 for channel 2) such that they satisfy the following equation:
+This threshold can be adjusted by setting the values R5 and R6 such that they satisfy the following equation: